Looking for herbs to help you sleep better? This article features 5 herbs that you can make use of.

 How it helps: A study by Kate Louise Fismer in 2012 shows evidence that lavender can benefit people who have trouble sleeping.
 The soothing aroma of the plant helps to calm the mind.
 It can reduce stress or anxiety, which are responsible for insomnia.
 By relieving you of the stress, lavender can help induce sleep and improve the quality of sleep you get.

 How to use it: You can consume edible lavender oil orally, with a dose of 80-160mg.
-Or, you can put the lavender oil on your pillow before you sleep.
+Or, you can put the lavender oil on your pillow and a Pillow Protector before you sleep.
 Taking a shower with lavender oil before going to bed can also prove beneficial.

 We live in an era of fast-paced life, where the never-ending deadlines and mounting social pressure often leaves us short on time.